electrode-io/electrode-native/docs/cli/code-push/promote.md

 **Options**

+`--reuseReleaseBinaryVersion`

+* Indicates whether to reuse the target binary version that was used for the initial release
+* If omitted, and `targetBinaryVersion` is not set, the promotion will target the exact version of the descriptor
+* This option is mutually exclusive with `targetBinaryVersion`

 `--sourceDescriptor <descriptor>`

 * Specify the native application version from which to promote a release in the form of a *complete native application descriptor*.